likhitnaidu/likhitnaidu/README.md

 ## `$ whoami`

-I'm a student focused on **AI systems, quant dev, and full-stack engineering**. i used to do eveything with AI now am having second thoughts 😶‍🌫️
+I'm a student focused on **AI systems, quant dev, and full-stack engineering**.
+I used to do everything with AI.
+Now I'm having second thoughts. 😶‍🌫️

 ```text
 idea → code → product → reality